Jennie Dorris is a writer, percussionist, and interdisciplinary artist based in Pittsburgh.

 Jennie is on faculty with Carnegie Mellon University’s Preparatory School as its percussion instructor and teaches courses in Creative Expression, Community Engagement, and Percussion Ensemble.
 She was a teaching artist through the Pittsburgh Symphony’s Meet the Maestro program, where she has performed and taught interdisciplinary programs that weave music into the environment, the solar system, and film.

-She performs with Resonance Works, Alia Musica, Guardians of Sound, the Seraphic Singers, and Shelter Music Boston.
+She is one of the founding members of the Steeltown Songbirds, a classical-folk trio comprised of marimba, violin, and bass.
+She performs with Pittsburgh's Hip Hop Orchestra and is teaching at its inaugural summer academy.
+She also performs with Resonance Works, Alia Musica, Guardians of Sound, the Seraphic Singers, and Shelter Music Boston.
 She has also performed with Boston Landmarks Orchestra's Notes in the Neighborhood, New England Philharmonic, Mercury Orchestra, Colorado Ballet, Colorado Music Festival, Colorado Springs Philharmonic, Fort Collins, Symphony, Boulder Philharmonic, and Greeley Philharmonic, as well as the Boulder Brass, The Brass Roots, Crusic Percussion, Mont Alto Motion Picture Orchestra, and the Colorado Chamber Orchestra.
 An active national recitalist, she created an interdisciplinary program with flutist Nicole Riner titled “Backstage,” featuring original writing read live during the chamber recital, as well as a program with saxophonist Scott Turpen mixing chamber music with creative nonfiction and film.